-Tell your micro:bit what to do by giving it instructions.
-Sets of instructions for computers are called programs and are written in code, a language that both you and the computer can understand.
+You tell computers like the micro:bit what to do by giving them instructions.
+Sets of instructions for computers are called programs.
+Programs are written in code, a language that both you and the computer can understand.

 You can program your micro:bit in the online MakeCode block or Python text editors.
-Let's code helps you choose the one that's right for you.
+Our Let's code page helps you choose the one that's right for you.

-- A computer with a web browser and internet access
+- a computer with a web browser and internet access

 - If you're using a computer, you need a micro USB cable to connect to your micro:bit to your computer's USB socket

 Transfer from a computer